Autism Bedfordshire Services for Children

 - Luton - Pastures Way Nursery School, Pastures Way, Luton, LU4 0PE

-Because of the Coronavirus we have made some changes to the way the groups run.
-Sessions are currently split into 1.5hr slots with reduced numbers.
+Because of the coronavirus we have made some changes to the way the groups run.
+Sessions are currently split into 1 hour and 30 minutes slots with reduced numbers.
 Temperature checks will be taken outside before anyone can enter the building.

 This service can be accessed by professionals or parents who would like assistance in identifying, understanding and supporting young people who may face barriers to their learning and development.

 Our Autism Trainer, Mandy Higgs, is a qualified autism advisory teacher with over ten years of experience working within schools.
-Qualifications include: Bachelor of Education (BEd) and a Postgraduate Certificate in Asperger Syndrome.
+Her qualifications include a Bachelor of Education (BEd) and a Postgraduate Certificate in Asperger Syndrome.

-Mandy has been trained to use the ADOS assessment tool as the ‘second professional’ and is able to support other professionals in both providing and examining the evidence for an autism spectrum diagnosis, although only a medical professional can offer a diagnosis.
-Further associated training includes: Carol Gray 2 Day Social Stories, 3 & 5 Day TEACCH, 2 Day PECS, 2 Day SCERTs and 1 Day Protective Behaviours.
+Mandy has been trained to use the ADOS assessment tool as the second professional and is able to support other professionals in both providing and examining the evidence for an autism spectrum diagnosis, although only a medical professional can offer a diagnosis.
+Further associated training includes:

 What this service can offer: